If you are looking for the best aquarium plants for shrimp then you are at the right place.

 It is a very hardy plant which makes it a good choice for beginners.

-This plant provides a lot of hiding places to shrimp so it is a very good floating plant for shrimp tanks.
+This plant provides a lot of hiding places for shrimp so it is a very good floating plant for shrimp tanks.

 This plant does well in open-top tanks because it cannot tolerate too much humidity or moisture.